Morelos: Demographics

 Historically, various Nahua peoples have dominated the state.
 This population severely diminished during the colonial period and again during the Porfiriato (late 19th and early 20th centuries), when many indigenous peasants were sent to other parts of the country to work.
 Those considered to be ethnically indigenous are located in 33 municipalities with most concentrated in 15 of these.
 Many identify as Mixtec, Tlapaneco and Zapotec who have immigrated from Puebla, Guerrero, and Oaxaca.
 Most of those who identify as Nahua are native to the state.
 Many of the immigrant indigenous are migrant workers, traveling among fields of sugar cane, corn, tomatoes, and onions.
 Some return to their home states in the off-season and some remain permanently in Morelos.

 While indigenous languages have largely disappeared since the Conquest, many old customs and traditions continue to live on as part of many people's identity.
-Many ethnic Nahuas conserve much of their ancient knowledge, such as dances, music agricultural practices, and rituals, although most are mixed with Catholic and moderns beliefs and practices.
+Many ethnic Nahuas conserve much of their ancient knowledge, such as dances, music, agricultural practices, and rituals, although most are mixed with Catholic and moderns beliefs and practices.
 Since Mexico's census only counts the indigenous by language spoken and not by ethnicity, it is not possible to be sure of the precise number of Nahua in Morelos.
 Between 32 and 35 communities in the state have been identified as being "indigenous" based on prevailing customs and tradition.
 However, this does not take into account migrant workers or who have immigrated to the state from other parts of Mexico.
 In 2020, 37,569 people were counted as speaking an indigenous language, with the municipalities of Cuautla, Cuernavaca, Ayala, Puente de Ixtla, Temixco, and Tetela del Volcàn having the highest number of speakers.

 Of the eleven municipalities which are classified as highly marginalized economically, only three have a significant indigenous population (Temoac, Miacatlán and Tetela del Volcán).
 However, within larger municipalities such as Cuernavaca and Jiutepec, indigenous communities tend to be highly marginalized.
 Coatetelco, Hueyapan, and Xoxocotla were established as autonomous indigenous communities in 2019.

+A 2020 genetic study that sampled 112 people from Cuernavaca and rural communities in Morelos found an average of 60.4% Indigenous genetic ancestry and 38.6% European ancestry in the general population of the state.

-According to the 2020 Census, 1.94% of Morelos' population identified as Black, Afro-Mexican, or of African descent.
+According to the 2020 Census, 1.94% of Morelos's population identified as Black, Afro-Mexican, or of African descent.